LoginRadius/engineering-portal/content/blog/16-javascript-hacks-for-optimization/index.md

 ---

 JavaScript or JS helps implement complex things on web pages.
-Many of the developers know the importance of an minified Javascript file but few are aware of an Optimized Javascript code.
+Many of the developers know the importance of a minified Javascript file but few are aware of an Optimized Javascript code.

 An optimized code is a combination of smartly programmed logics and small hacks to optimize performance, speed and save time.